idea-statica/idea-statica.github.io/README.md

-# idea-statica.github.io
-Idea StatiCa API Documentation
+# Idea StatiCa API Documentation

+This might eventually become a place, where Idea API docs will be concentrated.

+In experimental stage for now.